ipaytotaltd/ipaytotal-hostedpage/README.md

         "valid_till": "2020-03-29 07:55:34"
     }

-<p>If the request data contains a valid format, then the above response will be returned.
-You will need to redirect to “payment_redirect_url” for payment page before “valid_till”.</p>
+<p>If the requested data contains a valid format, then the above response will be returned.
+You will need to redirect to “payment_redirect_url” for the payment page before “valid_till”.</p>

 <p>If in case there will be validation errors in the request, the response will be similar to the following:</p>